AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 and manage your data.
 In addition to how to optimize your workflow in terms of filesystem traffic, memory usage etc.

 The course is obligatory for all new Triton users and recommended to all interested in the field.

+**If you are not at Aalto University**, you can follow along with the course and will probably learn something.
+But, many of the examples won't directly work on your cluster and you will need to adapt.

 Part of :doc:`Scientific Computing in Practice <index>` lecture series at Aalto University.